CDC: Mistreatment During Maternity Care Contributes to Poor Maternal Health

 How Can We Improve Maternity Care Mistreatment?

-Women of color, including Latinas, suffer the most from mistreatment during maternity care, according to the survey.
+Women from overlooked populations, including Latinas, suffer the most from mistreatment during maternity care, according to the survey.

-These results are concerning considering these same women already suffer the highest rates of poor maternal health outcomes due to compounding health inequities, like living in a maternity care desert.
+These results are concerning considering these same women already suffer the highest rates of poor maternal health outcomes due to compounding health challenges, like living in a maternity care desert.

 CDC highlights several ways we can stop mistreatment during maternity care to improve health outcomes among all women.